microsoft/api-guidelines/Guidelines.md

 ```

 #### 13.2.8.
 The typical flow, push notifications
-1. Client invokes a long running operation by invoking an action using POST.
-The client has a push notification already setup on the parent resource.
+1. The client invokes a long-running operation by invoking an action using POST.
+The client has a push notification already set up on the parent resource.
 2. The service indicates the request has been started by responding with a 202 Accepted status code.
 The client ignores everything else.
-3. Upon completion of the overall operation the service pushes a notification via the subscription on the parent resource.
+3. Upon completion of the overall operation, the service pushes a notification via the subscription on the parent resource.
 4. The client retrieves the operation result via the resource URL.

 ##### Example of the typical flow, push notifications existing subscription
-Client invokes the backup action.
+The client invokes the backup action.
 The client already has a push notification subscription setup for db1.

 ```http